Neuroinfection Laboratory

 Short description

-The clinical outcome of central nervous system infections is determined by the brain’s response to the pathogen.
+The clinical outcome of central nervous system infections is determined by pathogen-specific properties and the brain’s response to the pathogen.
 How infection leads to brain injury remains largely unresolved.
 An impediment to progress is the complexity of pathophysiologic processes, which involve a variety of microbial pathogens and spatially and temporally distinct mechanisms of brain damage, with the involvement of multiple mediators, immune cell types, target cells and pathways.
-Being a complex multifactorial disease, that is modulated by the interaction of the different brain cells with the microbial pathogens, infectious diseases of the CNS are prime targets for multidisciplinary efforts using integrative technologies including new disease models, functional genomics, proteomics and bioinformatics.
-Based on the knowledge gained from the basic research the group translationally develops and evaluates interventions that protect the brain from acute damage and support restorative functions of the brain e.g. neurogenesis.
-Novel therapeutic concepts that attenuate brain damage and support brain repair are further evaluated for their potential to preserve neuro-integrative function e.g. learning and hearing capacity in long term survivors of bacterial meningitis, sleep/wake behavior and other infectious diseases of the brain.
+Being a complex multifactorial disease, that is modulated by the interaction of the different brain cells with the microbial pathogens, infectious diseases of the CNS are prime targets for multidisciplinary efforts using integrative technologies including new disease models, non-invasive imaging techniques, functional genomics, synthetic biology, proteomics and bioinformatics.
+Based on the knowledge gained from the basic research, the group translationally develops and evaluates interventions that protect the brain from acute damage and support restorative functions of the brain e.g. neurogenesis.
+Novel therapeutic concepts that limit the spread of the pathogen, attenuate brain damage and support brain repair are further evaluated for their potential to preserve neuro-integrative function e.g. learning and hearing capacity in long term survivors of bacterial meningitis or viral encephalitis/meningoencephalitis.

 Further information